er1c/scala-collections-charts/README.md

 Any feedback is, of course, very welcome.

 ## Goals and Non-Goals of This Project
 The goal of this project is merely to provide end users an intuitive understanding of the collection classes.
+Deprecated classes and interfaces were omitted, as well as some obscure concrete classes.
+The principle for deciding what should be included was along the lines of the Pareto Principle: delivering 80% of the value by only considering 20% of the detail.

+Many more people will be helped if most readers can easily understand a simpler but deliberately incomplete set of charts.
+Scala is very large and quite complex.
+Most programmers are unwilling to endure the pain necessary to grok it sufficiently well in order to work with it effectively.
+Completeness is the enemy of understanding, rather like perfect is the enemy of the good (enough).

   * Conceptually artifacts like the [`IterableOnce` trait](https://www.scala-lang.org/api/current/scala/collection/IterableOnce.html) are implementation details to everyone except to library authors of collection classes,